3dct/vIQA/docs/source/index.rst

 .. important::

-    The package is currently in development and not yet available on PyPI or conda-forge.
-To install the package, you have to clone the repository and install the package manually.
+    The package is currently in development and not yet available on conda-forge.

 General Usage Advice